 CARTOGRAPHY developmental partners include New Victory Theatre LabWorks residency in New York, NY; New Visions / New Voices at the Kennedy Center in Washington D.C.; NYU Abu Dhabi Arts Center in Abu Dhabi; and The Public Theater with Brooklyn College, Brooklyn NY.
 CARTOGRAPHY received developmental support from the Center for the Arts, Wesleyan University in Middletown CT.
 Kaneza Schaal is a 2019 USA Fellow.

-The piece premiered at the Kennedy Center in early 2019 and will tour nationally and internationally.
+The piece premiered at the Kennedy Center in early 2019.

 Abu Dhabi, NYUAD – February 6-15, 2020